stmilne/icds_docs/docs/packages/python.md

 Python installations can also be managed with [Anaconda](./anaconda.md/#anaconda).

-Anaconda offers a convient way to build several different package environments which can be ideal for different per-project builds.
-It is also usable with most popular scripting languages such as Python, R, and Julia.
+Anaconda offers a convenient way to build several different package environments which can be ideal for different per-project builds.
+It is usable with most popular scripting languages, including Python, R, and Julia.